telerik/blazor-docs/components/treeview/data-binding/overview.md

 ### Multiple Level Bindings

 You can define different binding settings for the different levels of nodes in a treeview.
 With this, the children of a node can consume a different field than their parent, and this may make your application more flexible.
-If you use [hierarchical data binding]({%slug components/treeview/data-binding/hierarchical-data%}), the children can even use a different model from their parent.
+If you use [hierarchical data binding]({%slug components/treeview/data-binding/hierarchical-data%}), the children can even use a different field or model from their parent.

 This also allows you to define a different [`ItemTemplate`]({%slug components/treeview/templates%}) for different levels.